-Travel and study in the Mediterranean are an important part of the classical education experience.
-The department strongly encourages its students to participate in one of the many programs available.
+The Department strongly encourages its students to participate in term-time and summer study abroad programs.
 Many departmental students spend one term of junior year at the Intercollegiate Center for Classical Studies in Rome.
 The center offers instruction in classical languages, presents lectures on ancient literature and history, and sponsors a series of trips to important museums and archaeological sites.
-Equally valuable is the summer program at the American School of Classical Studies in Athens.
-If you are thinking about studying abroad, explore your options here at the Office of International Programs .
+Equally valuable is the summer program at the American School of Classical Studies in Athens (for which the Department offers funding support).
+Students have also studied abroad in the United Kingdom, Spain, and elsewhere, and the Department is committed to supporting students who wish to integrate such programs into the curriculum.
+If you are thinking about studying abroad, explore your options at the Office of International Programs .